Paul, in his first recorded sermon, argues for the sovereignty of God. ...

 Israel consistently cycles through God's deliverance, apostasy through idolatry and immorality, God's chastening, national repentance, then deliverance again.

 Many Protestants and Catholics probably recognized the irony in the fact that the Terri Schiavo "right to life" case came to a head during their "Holy Week," in which the faithful contemplate the death and life of Jesus Christ. ...

-A common mantra, even among Christians, is "You shouldn't judge."
-Is this a biblical concept?
-John Ritenbaugh exposes the fallacy of this belief and explains how righteous judgment should be done.
+A common mantra, even among Christians, is 'You shouldn't judge.'
+Is this a right concept?
+Here is the problem, and how righteous judgment should be done.

 John Ritenbaugh acknowledges that most people have an ambivalent attitude toward government, on one hand fearing it as an evil instrument to deprive rights and on the other hand an instrument for social progress.
-God intended government to be a positive force of bringing order out of chaos, keeping on a straight course, educating, edifying, and to give laws which ensure an entity (family, organization, or country) does not become extinct.
-Governmental leaders from governor to judge to head of the family have the awesome responsibility to instill the proper fear of God and His commandments, giving instructions on the process of attaining abundant life (Deuteronomy 30:11-16).
+God intended government to be a positive fo. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.